aurimas13/Machine-Learning-Goodness/README.md

 + Finished 'Grokking Algorithms: An illustrated guide for programmers and other curious people' by Aditya Y. Bhargava that can be found as item **1** [here](#worthy-books).
 Recommend it highly as algorithms are explained simply through visualisations and some usage of algorithms in ML is visualised as well.
 Loved it.
-Also began another technical book of Steven Skiena's 'Algorithm Design Manual' by reading preface to hone expertise on algorithms further as found as item **2** [here](#worthy-books) with videos that complement the book [here](https://www3.cs.stonybrook.edu/~skiena/373/videos/).
+Also found another technical book of Steven Skiena's 'Algorithm Design Manual' by reading its preface that will help to hone expertise on algorithms further as it can be found as item **2** [here](#worthy-books) with videos that complement the book [here](https://www3.cs.stonybrook.edu/~skiena/373/videos/).

 + Began diving into Category Theory and its usage in Machine Learning.
 A nice GitHub repository that lists all of the